-- Manuscripts of the thesis should be submitted by August 1st, 2024, 4 pm (CET). - Oral presentation of the preliminary results of the thesis are presented during the Annual Symposium (July 1st to July 5th, 2024) together with all first session students.
+- Manuscripts of the thesis should be submitted by the first week of August 2025 (tentative date August 5th, 2025 at 4pm CET). - Oral presentation of the preliminary results of the thesis are presented during the Annual Symposium that will take place at the end of June or first week of July 2025 (exact dates and place to be defined) together with all first session students.